kissmetrics/km-support/_posts/2012-11-19-arg-out-of-range.md

 {:toc}
 * * *

-When creating queries to import events into KISSmetrics, you may run into this error message:
+When creating queries to import events into Kissmetrics, you may run into this error message:

     ArgumentError: argument out of range